-- Certain adhesives emit dust or toxic vapours which can be a health hazard.
-Refer to the Safety Data Sheet (SDS) for Personal Protective Equipment (PPE) requirements such as dust masks, respirators, protective clothing, eye protection and/or adequate ventilation.
+Certain adhesives emit dust or toxic vapours which can be a health hazard.
+Refer to the Safety Data Sheet for personal protective equipment requirements such as dust masks, respirators, protective clothing, eye protection and/or adequate ventilation.

 Spillage and waste disposal

-- Refer to the SDS on spillage procedures.
+Attend to spillages of any type immediately.
+Refer to the Safety Data Sheet on spillage procedures.
 Generally an inert material can be used to soak up the spillage, which can then be placed in a suitably closed container for safe disposal.

-- All adhesives and sealants should be stored in dry conditions and within the temperature range as recommended by the manufacturer or the SDS.
+Store adhesives and sealants in dry conditions and within the temperature range as recommended by the manufacturer or the Safety Data Sheet.
 Typical temperature range is 5°C to 30°C.

-- In all cases, the manufacturer’s instructions and directions printed on both the SDS and the label should be observed.
+In all cases, the manufacturer’s instructions and directions printed on both the Safety Data Sheet and the label should be observed.

 Hot melt adhesives